Free Shipping across Europe 🚚

 What is Trotskyism?

-The Strategy of Trotskyism
+The strategy of Trotskyism

-In this context, Trotsky also promotes the need for a mass revolutionary party structured around centralized democratic principles.
+In this context, Trotsky also promotes the need for a mass revolutionary Party structured around centralized democratic principles.
 This party must be both the spearhead of daily struggles and a centralized actor in the various social movements to overthrow capitalism.

 The importance of international mobilization